imrefazekas/connect-rest/README.md

 otherwise error response will be sent with status code 401 claiming: 'API_KEY is required.'.

 ## Logging
-In the option object passed to the constructore, , there is an optional parameter 'logger', which enables the logging functionality:
+In the option object passed to the constructor, there is an optional parameter 'logger', which enables the logging functionality:

 	var options = {
     	'apiKeys': [ '849b7648-14b8-4154-9ef2-8d1dc4c2b7e9' ],